 Way to violate the principle of least-surprise there, AWS.

-Getting past the disappointment this doesn't work the way I'd expect, we still need a zero-downtime deploy solution.
+Getting past the disappointment this doesn't work, we still need a zero-downtime deploy solution.

 The easiest thing to do is to extend the value for